gjr80/weewx-saratoga/readme.md

 ## Support ##

-General support issues may be raised in the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user "Google Groups weewx-user forum").
-Specific bugs in the *WeeWX-Saratoga extension* code should be the subject of a new issue raised here via the [Issues Page](https://github.com/gjr80/weewx-weewx-wd/issues "WeeWX-Saratoga extension Issues").
-Support for the [_WEEWX-plugin_](https://saratoga-weather.org/wxtemplates/install.php) for the Saratoga website template should be via posts on [WXForum.net, Custom Templates/Scripts board](https://www.wxforum.net/index.php?board=102.0).
+General support issues for the *WeeWX-Saratoga extension* may be raised in the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user "Google Groups weewx-user forum").
+The *WeeWX-Saratoga extension* [Issues Page](https://github.com/gjr80/weewx-weewx-wd/issues "WeeWX-Saratoga extension Issues") should only be used for specific bugs in the *WeeWX-Saratoga extension* code.
+It is recommended that even if a *WeeWX-Saratoga extension* bug is suspected users first post to the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user "Google Groups weewx-user forum").
+Support for the [_WEEWX-plugin_](https://saratoga-weather.org/wxtemplates/install.php) for the *Saratoga Weather Website templates* should be via posts on [WXForum.net, Custom Templates/Scripts board](https://www.wxforum.net/index.php?board=102.0).

 ## Licensing ##